ABMinECO - Agent-based models in Economics: theory, toolkit and policy laboratories

 - Learning of agent-based modelling techniques (ABMs) as a tool of analysis and interpretation of economic and social processes.

-- Development and design of agent-based models through software laboratories (Laboratory for Simulation Development platform).
+- Development and design of agent-based models through software laboratories (Laboratory for Simulation Development platform, LSD).

 - Introduction to statistical and econometric techniques for the analysis of macro-evolutionary agent-based models (R software).